MaxAFriedrich/ansible-roles/install-sublime/README.md

 # install-sublime

-This role installs Sublime Text on Debian-based systems.
+Installs Sublime Text from the official apt repo.

+Usage

+- hosts: all
+  roles:
+    - install-sublime